 Email signature for a professor – The 7 Rules You Must Follow

-The email signature for a professor must express academic excellence as you are revered amongst society as the best and brightest in academia.
-Whether tenured or not, the following are seven important tips for an email signature for professor.
+An email signature for a professor should express academic excellence as professors are revered amongst society as the best and brightest in academia.
+Start by creating a signature with a signature creator – it’s fast and easy!

 - Name: Use your middle initial as recent studies show that a middle initial is associated with higher intelligence.